Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials

 \subsection{Calculation of $F$-poynomials}

-The $F$-polynomials of representations of the homogeneous tubes play an important role in the formulae for $F$-polynomials of indecomposable representations.
-They only depend on the dimension vector and are independent of the chosen tube, we may denote them by $F_{r\delta}$.
+As already mentioned, the $F$-polynomials of representations of the homogeneous tubes play an important role in the formulae for $F$-polynomials of arbitrary indecomposable representations.
+They only depend on the dimension vector and are independent of the chosen tube, we denote them by $F_{r\delta}$ throughout the paper.
 This is straightforward with the methods of this paper, but also known for general affine quivers, see \cite[Lemma 5.3]{Dupont11}.
-With the results obtained there, also the $F$-polynomials of general representations of non-Schurian roots can be determined recursively.
+With the results obtained there, also the $F$-polynomials of general representations (which means that they decompose into certain Schurian representations) of non-Schurian roots, can be determined recursively.

-Considering the cell decompositions into affine spaces, we first obtain a recursive formula for $F_{r\delta}$ which can be used to obtain an explicit formula in terms of $F_{\delta}$ in Corollary \ref{homogform2}.
-More detailed, we have
+Considering the cell decompositions into affine spaces, we first obtain a recursive formula for $F_{r\delta}$ which can be used to obtain an explicit formula in terms of $F_{\delta}$ in Corollary \ref{homogform2}: